 It is worthy of note that smoking may also trigger asthma attacks.
 A very serious lung disease smoking can cause is chronic obstructive pulmonary disease, commonly known as COPD, which includes emphysema and chronic bronchitis.
 The symptoms of chronic obstructive pulmonary disease are similar to those of lung cancer.

 According to scientists, smokers are 12 to 13 times more likely to lose their lives to chronic obstructive pulmonary disease than nonsmokers.
 Nevertheless, it is noteworthy that 1 in 4 people with chronic obstructive pulmonary disease have never smoked, in which case secondhand cigarette smoke is the cause of their disease, as it also contains numerous toxic chemicals.

 Chronic bronchitis entails the inflammation of the large airways, while emphysema affects the air sacs of the lungs, medically known as the alveoli.

-With over 35 years of experience in evaluating product liability claims, the team of professionals of Atraxia Law will help you determine whether you are eligible for seeking compensation for the pulmonary disease you developed as a consequence of tobacco smoking.
+With over 35 years of experience in helping people struggling with health issues caused by smoking, the team of professionals of Atraxia Law will help you determine whether you are eligible for seeking compensation for the pulmonary disease you developed as a consequence of smoking.

 Although the process is quite complex and challenging, it will require minimal involvement on your part, as you will only have to thoroughly describe your smoking habit to our experts and provide us with your medical records stating your related diagnosis.